sinner-/ansible-freebsdvps/README.md

 * boot your VPS, preferably with the label "master".
 * copy hosts.example to hosts and update the IP address of master.
 * run `ansible-playbook -i hosts site.yml`.
+* after the first run is complete, update your hosts file to point to the VPN address of the server.
+  * `sed -i 's/1.1.1.1/master.local' hosts`